lleene/hugo-site/content/posts/2021/python-urllib.md

 This is probably the most common use case for the `BeautifulSoup` library and it is very effective instead of sifting through any html data.

+## Cloudflare Hosted Domains

+A number sites will be hosted/backed by Cloudflare that tend to keep track of the user session in combination with the session cookies.
+This means that by-passing the anti-bot measures is slightly more inconvienient than usual.
+Fortunately there are a few python-libraries that help to set the request headers correctly.